khanNaim/Powe-BI/README.md

-#HR Analytical Dashboard Power BI
+# Power BI Dashboard with the insight of HR Details
 HR Analytical Dashboard